-2 shot after family dispute in West Macon
+2 shot after family dispute in west Macon

 Hill then pulled out a gun and shot her uncle in his right leg.

-Hill’s boyfriend was also struck by the bullet in his right leg also.
+Hill’s boyfriend was also struck by the bullet in his right leg.

 Both of the men were taken to the Navicent Health Medical Center and are listed in stable condition at this time.